logic-OT/ViT-FROM-SCRATCH/README.md

 2. <b> ViT Experiments.py</b>: The notebook where I trained my transformer model to classify <b>Hat</b> or <b>No hat</b> images.
 All preprocessing and visualisations are done here.

-4. Notes: These are a summary of observations corrections I made which i think would help with better undersatnding
+4. <b>OBSERVATIONS.txt</b>: These are a summary of observations corrections I made which i think would help with better undersatnding

 # Data
 This is a small dataset of 471 images.
 Link to the data is: [here](https://drive.google.com/drive/folders/1G_ok5crD1EXH4tjZ3yLpyAZr6lAvNBx1?usp=sharin#g)